-The Interconnection Facilities are located in IPC's region in Township , Range and Section.
-The POI for the Project will be at the on IPC's side of airbreak switch of , where the bus connects between identifying the POI is attached as Exhibit 1.
+The Interconnection Facilities are located in IPC's preserve region in Township and, Range and Section The POI for the Project will be at the section on IPC's side of air-break switch switch and the section of the bus connects between air-break switches and section.
+A drawing identifying the POI is attached as Exhibit 1.